joshbegley/nyt-latest/README.md

 `Attacks on ships in the Strait of Hormuz sparked a new cycle of retaliation that could throttle the flow of energy from the region.`\
 https://www.nytimes.com/2026/07/08/business/oil-gas-markets-shipping-hormuz.html

-**Mideast Live Updates: Iran Launches Attacks Across Gulf After Latest U.S. Strikes**\
+**Iran Live Updates: Trump Casts Doubt on Future of Cease-Fire After Latest Strikes**\
-`Iran’s armed forces said they had targeted 85 U.S. military sites in Bahrain and Kuwait.
-The U.S. said its strikes were in response to what it said were Iranian attacks on ships in the Strait of Hormuz.`\
+`‘I think it’s over,’ President Trump said, referring to the preliminary truce.
+Iran’s armed forces earlier said they had targeted U.S. military sites in Bahrain and Kuwait in response to the latest U.S. attacks.`\
 https://www.nytimes.com/live/2026/07/08/world/iran-war-us-trump

 **EE.
 UU. ataca a Irán y reactiva sanciones por los ataques a buques**\